 ‘NO LIMITS – Mastery for Students’

-Fermoy Community Health Project has provided funding towards the research and development of a new initiative called “NO LIMITS – Mastery for Students’.
-This programme will be being directed towards senior cycle secondary school students.
+Fermoy Community Health Project provided funding during 2014/2015 towards the research and development of a mental fitness initiative which would be directed towards senior cycle secondary school students called “NO LIMITS – Mastery for Students’.
 The aim of the programme is to equip students with a series of easily applicable exercises and skills which will empower them to overcome obstacles and enhance their mental fitness in these final years.
 On completion of the programme the students will have:

 - an increased belief in their own ability